awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-cors.md

 **Tip**
 You must set up an OPTIONS method to handle preflight requests to support CORS\.
 However, OPTIONS methods are optional if 1\) an API resource exposes only the GET, HEAD or POST methods and 2\) the request payload content type is `application/x-www-form-urlencoded`, `multipart/form-data` or `text/plain` and 3\) the request does not contain any custom headers\.
 When possible, we recommend to use OPTIONS method to enable CORS in your API\.

- This section describes how to enable CORS for a method in API Gateway using the API Gateway console or the API Gateway [Import an API into API Gateway](api-gateway-import-api.md)\.
+ The following pages describe how to enable CORS for a method in API Gateway using the API Gateway console or the API Gateway [Import a REST API into API Gateway](api-gateway-import-api.md)\.

 **Topics**
 + [Prerequisites](#how-to-cors-prerequisites)